chrispeterson3/chrispeterson3/README.md

 - 👋 Hi, I’m @chrispeterson3
-- 👀 I’m interested in 📈📉
+- 👀 I’m interested in 📈📉 stocks
-- 🌱 I’m currently learning `fp-ts`
+- 🌱 I’m currently diving deeper into ETL processes
 - 💞️ I’m looking to collaborate on trading algos
 - 📫 How to reach me 🐌 ✉️